drobin04/Dashboardify/to-do.md

 # To-Do

+* Add ability to remove admin rights in setup page
+* Add delete_user.php

 ## New-User Experience

 ### Setup widgets that appear on the page by default for new users.
 ^ This can be turned off or the individual widgets to be created for new users / SQL statements can be altered in the Setup page...
 Maybe a feature to copy existing widget ID's under each new user, or a direct SQL insert (less preferred).

 Could use javascript on the client side to handle sending each NewWidget request on a new user event, then reloading the dashboard after each request was submitted.

+* these could be defined on the setup page
+* copy the new widget dialog from index.php
+* add a flag to the copied dialog when on setup.php that marks it as a global widget
+* add column to widgets table to make this a global widget
+* add code to the index.php page so that when a new dashboard is created, it creates new widgets for the new DB automatically.
+* At this point is where we should figure out how to trigger the URL for a new widget in the background or something, so that we don't have to reload the page several times.
+Dunno.

 ### User settings page